Cyclic framed little disks algebras, Grothendieck-Verdier duality and handlebody group representations: Applications to quantum topology

 \begin{remark} By Theorem~\ref{Thm: Relation ribbon braids and E2} we obtain a decomposition

-where $M(g,n)$ is a connected groupoid which is the classifying space $B\Map(H_{g,h})$ of the handlebody group $\Map(H_{g,n})$ of the handlebody $H_{g,n}$ with genus $g$ and $n$ boundary components, whenever $(g,n)\neq (1,0)$.
+where $M(g,n)$ is a connected category.
+The reason why $T_{n-1}$ appears on the left hand side while we use the index $n$ on the right hand side is that $T_{n-1}$ by definition has $n$ legs (with the convention that $T_{-1}$ is the corolla without legs).
+If $(g,n)\neq (1,0)$, $|BM(g,n)|$ is equivalent to the classifying space of the mapping class group $\Map(H_{g,n})$ of the handlebody $H_{g,n}$ with genus $g$ and $n$ embedded disks.
 In the sequel, we will denote a base point of $M(g,n)$ by $o_{g,n}$. \end{remark} If we replace in the definition of $\hbdy$ the handlebodies with surfaces and, consequently, isotopy classes of orientation-preserving diffeomorphisms of handlebodies by isotopy classes of orientation-preserving diffeomorphisms of surfaces, we obtain the \emph{(groupoid-valued) modular operad of surfaces} $\surf : \Graphs \to \Grpd$ and, by taking classifying spaces, its topological counterpart $\Surf$.
 The automorphism groups of $\surf$ are precisely the mapping class groups of oriented surfaces (with boundary).
-Since the handlebody group $\Map(H)$ of a handlebody $H$ may be identified with the subgroup of the mapping class group $\Map(\partial H)$ of those isotopy classes of orientation-preserving diffeomorphisms of $\partial H$ that extend to all of $H$, there are inclusions $\hbdy \subset \surf$ and $\Hbdy \subset \Surf$ of modular operads that induce equivalences of cyclic operads $\hbdy_0 \simeq \surf_0$ and $\Hbdy_0\simeq \Surf_0$ after restriction to genus zero.
+Since the handlebody group $\Map(H)$ of a handlebody $H$ may be identified with the subgroup of the mapping class group $\Map(\partial H)$ of those isotopy classes of orientation-preserving diffeomorphisms of $\partial H$ that extend to all of $H$, there are maps $\hbdy \subset \surf$ and $\Hbdy \subset \Surf$ of modular operads that induce equivalences of cyclic operads $\hbdy_0 \simeq \surf_0$ and $\Hbdy_0\simeq \Surf_0$ after restriction to genus zero.
 This follows from the well-known statement that the handlebody subgroups agree with the entire mapping class group for genus zero surfaces, see e.g.\ \cite[Proposition~2.1]{hahe}.

 The topological cyclic operad $\szero$ from Section~\ref{secszeroframed} can be identified in a straightforward way with $\Surf_0$.
 We may therefore conclude from Proposition~\ref{Thm: Relation ribbon braids and E2}: